CLAREMONT MCKENNA COLLEGE

 Can I study STEM at CMC?

-A lot of liberal arts colleges tend to be more desirable for students interested in the humanities, but CMC is actually a great choice for STEM students, too.
-CMC students have access to 11 world-class research institutes and centers to pursue graduate-level research opportunities with CMC’s distinguished faculty.
-Since it’s a liberal arts college, CMC also offers unique interdisciplinary majors, such as Economics & Engineering and Environmental Analysis Program, which includes law, policy, medicine, chemistry, urban planning, and more.
+Many liberal arts colleges tend to be seen as more desirable for students interested in the humanities, but CMC is actually a great choice for STEM students, too.
+CMC students have access to 11 world-class research institutes and centers to pursue graduate-level research opportunities alongside CMC’s distinguished faculty.
+Since it’s a liberal arts college, CMC also offers unique interdisciplinary majors, such as Economics & Engineering and Environmental Analysis Program, which combines law, policy, medicine, chemistry, urban planning, and more.

 What is the student body like?

-As of the 2019-2020 school year, CMC is home to 1,335 undergraduate students.
-This student body represents 47 U.S. states and territories and 46 countries; 16% of students are international students.
-50% of students identify as men and 50% identify as women.
-38% of students are people of color (12% asian, 4% black, 15% hispanic, 7% two or more races, and <1% American Indian or Alaskan Native, and Native Hawaiian or Pacific Islander), 5% are of unknown race, and 42% are white.
+As of the 2020-2021 school year, CMC is home to 1,262 undergraduate students.
+This student body represents 47 U.S. states and territories and 46 countries; 49% of students identify as women and 51% identify as men.
+17% of students are Hispanic, 13% are Asian, 7% two or more races, and 5% are of unknown race, 5% are Black and 42% are students of color.

 Is CMC affordable?

-The total tuition and fees at Claremont-Mckenna are $73,755, not including books, transportation, and personal costs (which vary by student).
-With an endowment of over 800 million dollars, CMC is fully committed to meeting 100% of demonstrated financial need for all admitted U.S. citizens and permanent residents.
-The college provides both merit- and need-based scholarships to accomplish this goal.
+The average cost of attendance for Claremont-Mckenna is $78,717, including course books, transportation, and personal costs (which vary by student).
+CMC is committed to meeting 100% of demonstrated financial need for all admitted U.S. citizens and permanent residents.
+The college offers both merit- and need-based scholarships to accomplish this goal.
 As aid eligibility differs among new students, transfer students, and international students, not all students graduate debt-free.
-In 2018-19 class, 47% of students received aid.
-The average debt per student after graduation is $21,450, and the average need based package is $57,151.
+According to their 2020-2021 fact sheet, 49% of full-time students received a financial aid package.
+The average debt per student after graduation is $22,470, and the average need based package is $54,560.
 While a limited amount of funding is available for international students, undocumented students are eligible for government aid through the Dream Act.
 These averages can definitely help you get an idea of what financial aid at CMC looks like, but to find out what your personalized financial aid package, you can look at the Net Price Calculator and estimated cost worksheet.

 What is CMC like academically?

 Thanks to the Five College Consortium, when you enroll in CMC, you might as well be enrolling in four other colleges, too.
 Not only can you cross-register at each of the schools, bringing the total number of courses available to you over 2,000, you can also study 5 College majors through intercollegiate departments.
-In these majors, you’ll work with faculty from all five colleges and study a broad range of scholarship.
-CMC itself has 31 majors across 12 departments as well as 12 sequences.
-Sequences can be compared to what most colleges call “minors,” but there are key differences.
-Sequences are interdisciplinary fields of study that you can pursue in addition to your major, such as ethics and scientific modeling.
+In these unique majors, you’ll work with faculty from all five colleges and study a broad range of cross-disciplinary academic fields.
+CMC itself offers over 30 majors across 12 departments as well as 11 sequences.
+Sequences can be compared to what most colleges call “minors,” but there are some notable differences.
+Sequences are interdisciplinary fields of study that you can pursue in conjunction with your major, such as ethics and scientific modeling.

-CMC has a philosophy of “learning to do and doing to learn,” and this spirit is imbedded in all of their courses.
+CMC has a guiding philosophy of “learning to do and doing to learn,” which is embedded in all of their courses.
 They focus on educating students in “applied liberal arts” so that when you graduate you are ready to contribute to your community or industry.

 What is campus life like?

-CMC is a residential college; 97% of students live on campus for all four years.
+CMC is a residential college; approximately 94% of students live on campus for all four years.
 There are 14 residence halls and one student apartment complex.
-Unlike many colleges, CMC doesn’t throw all of the first-year students into “freshman dorms.”
-Rather, a minimum of 20% of each residence hall is reserved for incoming students each year.
+Unlike many colleges, CMC doesn’t lump all of the first-year students into “freshman dorms.”
+Instead, a minimum of 20% of each residence hall is reserved for incoming students each year.
 This policy gives you a chance to get to know a greater proportion of the school right off the bat.
 One residence, Becket Hall, is gender-inclusive, meaning that students can live with any other student regardless of gender identity.
 Stark Hall is a substance-free residence hall, so no controlled substances are allowed within the residence.

-When you’re not sleeping, eating, or in class, there are plenty of other things to do and places to spend your time.
-CMC has almost any club you can think of, from kombucha and coffee to marketing and tech, there Claremont-Mckenna has a club for most interests.
-You can check out their list of clubs to find out what pre professional, athletic, community service, and cultural clubs they have to offer.
+When you’re not sleeping, eating, or in class, there are plenty of other things to do and ways to spend your time.
+CMC has almost any student organization you can think of, from kombucha makers and coffee enthusiasts to marketing and tech interest groups, there is a Claremont-Mckenna club for practically everyone.
+You can browse their list of clubs to find out what pre professional, athletic, community service, and cultural organizations they have to offer.
 As is the case with academics, students at CMC have access to 5C organizations where they can connect with students from Pomona, Pitzer, Scripps, and Harvey Mudd.

 What is Global Citizen Year?

 Not everyone is ready or willing to go to college straight after graduation.
-If you’re looking to grow, explore, and get to know yourself and world better before sitting in a classroom for another four years, then the Global Citizen Year is a great program for you.
-This eight-month global immersion and leadership development program gives you an opportunity to live in Brazil, Ecuador, India, or Senegal.
+If you’re looking to grow, explore, and get to know yourself and the world better before beginning your undergraduate career, then the Global Citizen Year is a great program for you.
+Global Citizen Year is an eight-month international immersion and leadership development program.
+It gives you an opportunity to live and work in Brazil, Ecuador, India, or Senegal.
 There, you’ll live with a host family and apprentice to a local organization committed to education, health, or the environment.
-CMC gladly grants admitted students a one year deferral to participate in Global Citizen Year, as they believe this experience helps students develop vital skills and perspectives to become the changemakers that their college and the world desperately need.
+CMC grants admitted students a one year deferral to participate in Global Citizen Year, as they believe this experience helps students develop vital skills and perspectives to become the changemakers that their college and the world needs.
 Although CMC is partnered with Global Citizen Year, the applications are separate.
 If you’re interested, check out the application.